Mayamariaruth/lohana/README.md

 ![Color](docs/images/eightshapes.png)

 ### Typography
-I used three different fonts across the page:
+I used two different fonts across the page:
- * Protest Riot, for the title and landing page headings.
+ * Noto Serif, for most texts on the site.
- * Playfair Display, for most of the content on the site.
+ * Montserrat, for the reviews to separate them from the rest of the text on the site.
- * Dancing script, for the hero image quote.

 The fonts were sourced from Google Fonts.